-To autism parents, and parents of children with sensory processing issues, those words will always mean very different things.
+To the parents of autistic children, and parents of children with sensory processing issues, those words will always mean very different things.

 It is hard to make others understand.
 The difference between those two words is central to my life.
 I wish I could explain; I wish I could show you…